 - suppress grass

 They repel deer and other wildlife, repel fruit tree borers, and stop grass from creeping under the tree.

-b.
-Choose Comfrey or Borage — They are both herbs that produce fertilizer, mulch, and nectar, and are excellent at attracting beneficial insects.
-Read more about comfrey here.
+These cousins are both herbs that produce fertilizer, mulch, and nectar, and are excellent at attracting beneficial insects.

 Their strong scents repel pests.
-They both can also take a little bit of foot traffic, which will be helpful during harvest time.
+They both can also take a little bit of foot traffic, which is helpful during harvest time.

 Have you experimented with fruit tree guilds?
 What has worked for you?